 Lookup API to support defining a hidden class that can only be accessed by reflection.
 A hidden class is not discoverable by the JVM during bytecode linkage, nor by programs making explicit use of class loaders (via, e.g.,

-Whereas an ordinary class is created by invoking
+Whereas a normal class is created by invoking

 ClassLoader::defineClass, a hidden class is created by invoking